-During mission-critical business events or man-made or natural disasters, the ability to communicate life-saving or damage-mitigating information is crucial.
+During public safety threats and critical business events, the ability to communicate life-saving or damage-mitigating information is crucial.
 Speed, security, scalability and reliability of communications is essential.
-The severity, complexity and frequency of these critical events, their implications for business performance or personal safety and rising regulatory and compliance challenges are driving demand for unified critical communications solutions, which represent an estimated \$5.5 billion worldwide market opportunity in 2015, according to Frost & Sullivan in an independent study commissioned by us.
-Unified critical communications solutions enable the transmission of information that must reach the right people, on the right device, in the right location, at the right time.
+The severity, complexity and frequency of these critical events, their implications for personal safety or business performance and rising regulatory and compliance challenges are driving demand for critical communications, which we estimate, based on data from Frost & Sullivan, presented in an independent study commissioned by us, and data from Markets and Markets, represented a \$15.6 billion worldwide market opportunity in 2015.

-Emergence of Unified Critical Communications
+Evolution of Critical Communications Solutions

-Traditional enterprise solutions for critical communications have not kept pace with the increasingly digital world, the evolving threat landscape and the opportunity to leverage technological innovation to more effectively communicate with people.
-Enterprises and governmental entities continue to use analog, manual, one-way and people-based solutions to communicate with relevant stakeholders.
-These solutions lack the scale to reliably address the breadth of the different critical challenges that organizations increasingly face and the sophistication required to serve an organization's critical communications needs.
+Traditional solutions for critical communications have not kept pace with the increasingly digital world, the evolving threat landscape and the opportunity to leverage technological innovation to more effectively communicate with people.
+These solutions are often developed in-house or are not truly enterprise in scale and reliability, leaving many organizations to use analog, manual, one-way and people-based modalities to communicate with relevant stakeholders.
+These solutions lack the scale to reliably address the breadth of the different critical challenges that organizations increasingly face, the sophistication required to address evolving needs with aggregated data and analysis for threat assessment, automated workflows and the ability to rapidly deliver messages that are tailored to multiple, specific audiences, in precise locations, using a variety of different communication modalities.

 Organizations today require a solution that is engineered for modern critical communications.
-While traditional mass notification solutions are designed to support infrequent one-way messages, new unified critical communications systems must be deployed to deliver interactive support for a far broader range of incidents, both operational and emergency-oriented in nature.
+While traditional mass notification solutions are designed to support infrequent one-way messages, new targeted and contextually relevant critical communications systems must be deployed to deliver interactive support for a far broader range of incidents, both operational and emergency-oriented in nature.
 Global threats have increased in complexity-from the failure of data centers to more sophisticated cyber incidents and terrorist threats.
 At the same time, more routine, everyday situations such as those involving IT operations, incident response teams or colleagues that need to converse securely also require a solution that can quickly and contextually reach anyone on any device, anywhere, at any time.
 As a result of these dynamics, it has become imperative that communications be appropriately contextualized, meaningful and actionable in order to overcome the profound information overload and enable the desired outcome in critical situations to be achieved.

-Requirements of Effective Unified Critical Communications Solutions
+Requirements of Effective Critical Communications Solutions

-In order to deliver effective unified critical communications solutions, several requirements must be met:
+In order to deliver effective critical communications solutions, several requirements must be met: